philippmoritzer/bd-ml-project/README.md

 | P(tropes \| winter)     | 18/20 = 0.9                                 |
 | P(winter \| tropes)     | **(0.34 * 0.9) / 0.4 = 0.765 = 76.5%**      |

-Which means: If an entry is in the tropes, it can be said with a certainty of 76.5% that the current season is winter.
+Which means: If an entry is in the tropes, it can be said with a certainty of 76.5% that the season is winter.
 This example will be transferred to every class-field combination to make sure a statement can be made about every entry and this will be the final Naive Bayes classifier.

 By extending the flux query in a new panel a probability table will that should contain all the values needed for the calculation.
 The following flux query will be run first to count the values and union them into a single table.